mklarmann/fkostadinov.github.io/README.md

 ## 2. Jekyll-DB
 [Jekyll-DB](https://github.com/rypan/jekyll-db) is an open source and easy-to-use tool based on [List.js](http://listjs.com/) to index, filter, search, sort and display html tables and lists.
 Basically, Jekyll-DB allows to index YAML- (or JSON-) frontmatter of (markdown or html) posts placed in the <code>_posts</code> folder.
 It builds an adaptable display table that can be searched and filtered by keywords and sorted by columns.
 It is also possible to place links in the display table e.g. to a open a given post item in a GitHub or Prose editor.
 Data columns can be specified, as can the number of displayed items.

 Although the official documentation does not state it explicitly, Jekyll-DB not only works with files placed inside a <code>_posts</code> directory, but also with files in a <code>_data/edbs/</code> subdirectory.
 If a <code>_posts/</code> directory is used, in Liquid templates frontmatter data can be accessed directly, e.g. <code>{% for post in site.posts %} ...{{ post.myFrontmatterKey }}... {% endfor %}</code>.
 For <code>_data/edbs/</code> subdirectories, additionally indices must be used to differentiate between filename at index 0 and frontmatter content at index 1: <code>{% for edb in site.data.edbs %} ...{{ edb[1].myFrontmatterKey }}... {% endfor %}</code>.

 If JSON files inside a <code>_data</code> subdirectory should be indexed, a Jekyll server instance >= v.2.1.0 is required.
 Indexing frontmatter only in a <code>_posts</code> directory also works with older Jekyll server instances.

 ## 3. Prose
 Whereas Jekyll-DB allows to display data, [Prose](http://prose.io/) can be used to actually edit the underlying data.
 Prose is an open-source editor built on top of GitHub pages.
 There is a free-to-use online instance running at the given link, but it is also possible to run one's own Prose in any YAML-aware webserver such as Jekyll or a [Node.js](http://nodejs.org/) web server.
+Because as stated above all files are also valid frontmatter files,

+# TODO:
+There are currently two alternatives how to use Prose: either edit data in Prose's metadata editor, or use an adapted version of Prose running on one's own server instance.
+Both have their advantages and disadvantages.

+# Using Prose's metadata editor
+_Advantages:_
+- No redundancy between data and frontmatter - all data is stored as _only_ frontmatter.
+- Prose's online version can be used.
+No need to run Prose on one's own server.
+- No need for coding, all required metadata editor fields can be configured in a <code>prose</code> section in a <code>_config.yml</code> or in a <code>_prose.yml</code>.

+_Disadvantages:_
+- Apparently, JSON frontmatter is changed into YAML, i.e. curly brackets and commas are dropped as soon as the metadata is saved.
+- Data in textareas is not displayed and saved properly.
+(On the 09th of July 2014, this bug has been known for 11 months, yet no patch has been provided by the developers so far.)

+# Using an adapted version of Prose
+_Advantages:_
+- Prose can be adapted to one's need.
+JSONForm can be used to create good-looking forms for data editing.

+_Disadvantages:_
+- Redundancy of data and frontmatter.
+(TODO: Figure out whether JSONForm could be applied for editing frontmatter data.)
+- Requires running one's own server instance.
+- Need to maintain one's own adapted version of Prose.